LiamRM/ReaderQuizzer/readme.md

 - [ ] Add loading indicator when ChatGPT questions are loading

+### Options
+- Questions by section
+- Change # of LQs
+- Show / hide LQs

 ### Under the hood

 This web app makes use of NodeJS + ExpressJS to host a local server that passes data to and from a simple front end.